discretize/discretize-guides/fractals/sunqua-peak/index.md

 Killing elementals spawn lightning strikes that periodically leave behind an orb-like item.
 Upon collection, it grants the temporary buff <Uncategorized name="chargedleap"/> that enhances the jumping height.
 Since it stacks up to 3 times, it is recommended to collect 2-3 to ease the jumping part.
 After approaching the platform with the _Mistlock Singularity_, jump over to the boss via the updraft to set a checkpoint for possibly left behind teammates. `/gg` and pre-stack boons like <Boon name="Might"/>, <Boon name="Quickness"/> and <Boon name="Alacrity"/> on the _Mistlock Singularity_.

-Killing elementals spawns lightning strikes that periodically leave behind an orb like item.
-Upon collection it grants the temporary buff <Uncategorized name="chargedleap"/> that enhances the jumping height.
-Since it stacks up to 3 times, it is recommended to collect 2-3 to ease the jumping part.
-After approaching the platform with the _Mistlock Singularity_, jump over to the boss via the updraft to set a checkpoint for possibly left behind teammates. `/gg` and pre-stack boons like <Boon name="Might"/>, <Boon name="Quickness"/> and <Boon name="Alacrity"/> on the _Mistlock Singularity_.

 ## Voice of the mountain

 <Grid>